merrittz/xrayinspect/README.md

 		-E
 			Equivalent to -e AccessionNumber KVP XRayTubeCurrent TargetExposureIndex ExposureIndex DeviationIndex

-		-h
-			Display a histogram of the specified ROI.

-		-r *kwargs
+		-r [options] [*kwargs]
 			If no argument is given, graphically specify a rectangular ROI.
 If -e or -E is also used, mean pixel value and standard deviation will be appended to the output data.

 			If the keyword 'all' is used, the entire image will be selected as the ROI.

+		--clip
+			Use with -r to save an image cropped to the selected ROI.

 		--fixed-size
 			Use with -r to specify square ROIs of constant size.

+		-h
+			Use with -r to display a histogram of the selected ROI.

 		-m
 			Write out the raw metadata.
 This is often messy and it is recommended to use -a instead or pipe to grep.